GitauHarrison/notes/load_multiple_users.md

         )
 ```

-I have used the `login_required` decorator to ensure that the user is authenticated before accessing the home page.
+We have used the `login_required` decorator to ensure that the user is authenticated before accessing the home page.
 Let us create these two templates.

 ```python
 (venv) $ touch app/templates/index_student.html app/templates/index_teacher.html
 ```

 In these templates, we are  going display some of the user's information.
 Add these information to both templates, changing where appropriate.
-I will show you how to display a student's information below.
+We will show you how to display a student's information below.

 `index_student.html: Display Student Information`
 ```html